aaronarich/aaronarich.github.io/_posts/posts/2017-09-05-hello-world.md

 * **[Abstract](https://www.goabstract.com/) -** this is a version control tool used in conjunction with Sketch.
 They launched their product just as I was beginning to learn Sketch, and I found it helpful for syncing my projects across my laptop and desktop.
 The branching feature was also great for wanting to create one-off explorations.

-* **[SkyFonts](https://skyfonts.com/) -** when deciding on typography for my site, I foudn that it's a bit of a pain to download font-families to my local computer, import them, and then test them out in Sketch.
+* **[SkyFonts](https://skyfonts.com/) -** when deciding on typography for my site, I found that it's a bit of a pain to download font-families to my local computer, import them, and then test them out in Sketch.
 SkyFonts addresses that problem directly, by connecting the MacOS Font Book to Google Fonts, and a few other cloud-hosted font services.
 No more downloading, just pick the fonts you want to try out and they're synced.

 ### Development